 - Get a flat tire on the way to our meeting?
 Even how your day is going will affect your risk tolerance.

-- How the questions are posed influence the responses.
+- How the questions are posed influences the responses.
 Are they positively or negatively worded questions?

-Risk tolerance is broken into 2 steps, understanding your goals and measuring your risk comfort level.
+Risk tolerance is broken into two steps: understanding your goals and measuring your risk comfort level.

 Understand your goals